-NordVPN and TorGuard are two of the more popular VPNs on the market today.
+NordVPN and TorGuard are both popular VPNs on the market today.
 They both have their fans and hordes of satisfied customers.
 But is one objectively better than the other?
 Does one offer a lot more value than the other?
 That’s what you’ll find out in this NordVPN vs TorGuard comparison.

 Below we present to you a head-to-head comparison of these two powerful VPNs.
 We’ll be looking at how they compare, one against the other, in these eight categories: